-Before attending the recruitment fair, make a list of the companies you would like to meet.
-Then, ask yourself about:
+Before attending the recruitment fair, make a list of the companies you would like to meet and then ask each one of them about:

-- Their activity, i.e. flagship products or services, their competitive advantages, etc.
+- Its activity, its flagship products or services, its competitive advantages, its culture, its values

-- Offers already posted on their career site
+- Offers already posted on its career site

 Prepare an elevator pitch